| Home | Login | Live Help | View Cart View Cart

 Note: This project is essentially for novelty purposes only.
 We do not recommend using a homemade knife or sword for any practical purpose.

-YouTube Video's, pictures of swords & knives crafted at home from amateur blacksmiths and even the pro's.
-But how do they really do it, and why the sudden increase in its popularity?
+YouTube Video's show pictures of swords, knives and even axes crafted at home from amateur blacksmiths and also the pro's; but, how do they really do it, and why the sudden increase in its popularity?
 Well who doesn't want a cool sword?
 And its recycling which is a hot topic these days.
-So SDTruckSprings.com staff thought we would take a further look into this, and see if any of our viewers had heard or even done this, or maybe we've intrigued you into how its done....
+So SDTruckSprings.com staff thought we would take a further look into this, and see if any of our viewers had heard or even done this, or maybe we've intrigued you into how its done...

 Sword Diagram Once you've found yourself an old leaf spring, get ready to make new use out of it.
-There are 2 ways to do this, one is the tradiontional hot method, melting the steel & then taking a sledge hammer and pounding it straight.
-Blacksmith's have used this method for years when it comes to bending steel, or even chiseling edge's (will get into that later).
+There are 2 ways to do this.
+You can use the traditional hot method; heating the steel until it glows & then taking a sledge hammer and pounding it straight.
+This is a method that has been used by blacksmith's many years for bending steel.

-Now all that's left is giving your leaf spring sword and edge and select its length, some have even made knives and daggers, or huge swords.
+Now all that's left is giving your leaf spring sword an edge and select its length.
+Some people have make knives, daggers, axes or huge swords using spring steel, so make appropriate judgments for size based on your design.
 When selecting your size always keep in mind that your length of the sword includes the length of the blade, and the width of the guard, length of the tang and a 2-inch pommel stud.
 After cutting you then lay out a sword profile using a fine tipped marker.
-After you get your cut done and up to your sword/knives spec's use a bench grinder, and rough grind the edge angles of the blade after then finish grind the blade and tang with 80-grit abrasive.
-After you finish grind all that's left is selecting your handle.
+Once you have your cut done and up to your desired specifications, use a bench grinder to rough grind the edge angles of the blade.
+Then you can finish grind the blade and tang with an 80-grit abrasive.
+After you finish grinding all that is left is selecting your handle.
 Many people have used wood, more steel, or even bone to construct a durable and nice handle.

-Finished Leaf Spring Sword It's just amazing and just goes to show you that almost anything can be recycled and givin new use.
-We have scoured the net and these are some of the blades forged from old car & truck leaf springs we thought we awesome and the best we've seen.
-Contact us if you have done this before or have a pictures of your own sword, or maybe even your own DIY video.
+Finished Leaf Spring Sword This creativity is amazing and just goes to show you that almost anything can be recycled and given new use.
+We have scoured the net and these are some of the blades forged from old car & truck leaf springs we thought were awesome and the best we've seen.
+Contact us if you have done this before or, if you have pictures of your own sword, or maybe even your own DIY video you want to share with us.

 Some finished swords and knifes: